isdi-coders-2023/Carlos-Ruiz-Final-Project-back-202301-mad/readme.md

 - Clone the repository
 - Run `npm install` to install dependencies
-- Create a `.env` file in the root directory and add the following environment variables:
+- Create a `.env` file in the root directory and add the environment variables given in `sample.env`
-  - `MONGO_URI` - the connection URI for MongoDB
-  - `SECRET_KEY` - a secret key used for JWT authentication
+- Run `npm run build` to build typeScript
-- Run `npm start` to start the server
+- Run `npm run start` to start the server

 ## License